Wednesday, April 24, 2019

 1. Increase brand awareness

 One thing you can do to promote your brand with structured data is to take advantage of features such as Logo, Local business, and Sitelinks searchbox.
-In addition to adding structured data, you should verify your site for the Knowledge Panel and claim your business on Google My Business.
+In addition to adding structured data, you should verify your site for the Knowledge Panel and claim your Business Profile.
 Here is an example of the knowledge panel with a Logo.

 2. Highlight content